-The European Spallation Source ESS-ERIC https://europeanspallationsource.se/ is a multi-disciplinary research facility based on the world's most powerful neutron source currently under construction on the outskirts of Lund in southern Sweden.
+The European Spallation Source ESS-ERIC is a multi-disciplinary research facility based on the world's most powerful neutron source currently under construction on the outskirts of Lund in southern Sweden.
 ESS is one of the largest science and technology infrastructure projects being built today.
-The

-Case 14 ESS In-Kind Concept: Target Wheel
+The facility's unique capabilities will both greatly exceed and complement those of today's leading neutron sources, enabling new opportunities for researchers across the spectrum of scientific discovery, including materials and life sciences, energy, environmental technology, cultural heritage and fundamental physics and addressing some of the most important societal challenges of our time.

+CASE STUDY 15 In-kind concept collaboration at the heart of the ESS: Target Wheel At the core of the ESS facility in Sweden stands the target wheel where spallation neutrons will be generated.
 The target wheel is a 2.6 m diameter stainless steel disk containing bricks of a neutron-rich heavy metal: tungsten.
 It weighs almost five tons.
 The wheel rotates at 23.3 RPMs, in time with the arrival of the proton beam painted across the exterior of the wheel shroud.
 The unit is cooled by a flowing helium gas system interfaced with a secondary water system.
-The tungsten wheel is a new technology for spallation sources, none of the established target designs being adequate for the higher power level of ESS
+The tungsten wheel is a new technology for spallation sources, none of the established target designs being adequate for the higher power level of ESS.
+The design of the target system components has a direct impact on the number of neutrons that can be generated, and is therefore of utmost importance for the future scientific capabilities of the ESS facility.

-ESS Bilbao in Spain is responsible for this In-Kind delivery and is an internationally renowned strategic center for neutron technologies.
+ESS Bilbao in Spain is responsible for this in-kind delivery and is an internationally renowned strategic center for neutron technologies.
 The ESS Bilbao Consortium is run by two public administrations.
 On one side, there is the Spanish State Government, with a 64% stake, and on the other, the Government of the Basque Autonomous Region, with a 34% stake.

 The workforce at ESS Bilbao is made up of around 60 highly qualified experts in the fields of physics and engineering.
-The organizational structure of the ESS Bilbao Consortium is broken down into topic-based groups, each with its own specific work projects.
+The organisational structure of the ESS Bilbao Consortium is broken down into topic-based groups, each with its own specific work projects.
 The particular added value that ESS Bilbao offers to the society around it is the knowledge that it generates in the accelerator, target and neutron generation fields.